 - The book cover is a perfect visual.
 If you’ve been using that image on social and in your newsletter, then it instantly affirms to me that I am on the right site.

 - Your book purchaser might want to see the back cover too, maybe not a PDF of the page, but the same info, a blurb about you and your business, and likely a photo.
 (A nice professional photo, this is no place for vacation snaps—unless vacations are your business!)

 - Post praise or a review—or at least a quote and where it’s from.

-- You can give a free chapter, or offer some other promotion.
-In exchange for their email.
+- You can give a free chapter, or offer some other promotion, in exchange for their email address.

 - A process to collect emails for future marketing.
 For instance, you may ask for an email in exchange for a free chapter or webinar access.
 Or, it might be a newsletter sign-up (Use a service such as MailChimp, so those signing up on the web are instantly added to your mailing list).